ironhack-dev-squad-107/lab-javascript-chronometer/readme.md

 #### HTML & CSS

 First of all, we have to create in our `index.html` file an ordered list where we are going to append the current time every time we press the split button.
-Once you have added the ordered list, you can style it in the `styles.css` file.

 #### JavaSript

 Once we have created the ordered list in our HTML, we have to create the button functionality.
 Every time we click on the split button, we will have to create a new `<li>` element and append it to the ordered list.
-The text of this element will be the current time of the chronometer (we have a method on our Chronometer constructor that return this :wink:).
+The text of this element will be the current time of the chronometer (we have a method on our Chronometer constructor that returns this :wink:).

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_a5c9687f25bd710b2e7658ee6d997174.png)